mariellefoster/marf-books/README.md

 - Jen Wang: The Prince and the Dressmaker
 - Megan Walen Turner: A Conspiracy of Kings
 - Zeynep Ton: The Good Jobs Strategy
+- Lois McMaster Bujold: The Flowers of Vashnoi

 ## Next
 - Marjane Satrapi: Persopolis